Wilson will have a kite propulsion system

 Bergen-based Wilson ASA has become the first Norwegian shipping company to order SkySails propulsion.

-“This sale to Wilson gives SkySails the opportunity of thoroughly examining how SkySails propulsion performs during practical use in the conditions on the northern North Sea and the Norwegian Sea,“ added SkySails founder and managing director Stephan Wrage.
+“This sale to Wilson gives SkySails the opportunity to thoroughly examine how SkySails propulsion performs during practical use in the conditions of the northern North Sea and the Norwegian Sea,“ added SkySails founder and managing director Stephan Wrage.

 The MV “Wilson Grip” is 88 meters long, has a deadweight of 3,700 tons, and produces nearly 1,500 kW of power.